powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 }
 ```

 Note that monitored branches (when `branchRatingsXXX` is specified) automatically provides resulting flows (when `baseCaseFlowResults` is true).
 If no branch is monitored, then Metrix does not compute anything beside balance adjustment phase.
 HVDC lines cannot be monitored.
 Flows for HVDC lines in AC emulation mode are always provided, alongside their optimized tuning.

 #### Examples

-To monitor branches on basecase and N-k with a threshold of 100MW :
+To monitor branches on base case and on post-contingency states with a threshold of 100MW :
 ```groovy
 branchList=[
 'A.NOUL61FLEAC',